dyacob/keyboards/release/gff/gff_amharic_classic/README.md

 This is an Amharic (amh, አማርኛ) language mnemonic input method for mobile platforms designed in the style of English “QWERTY” layout as found on iPhones and iPads.
 The package should *only* be installed on mobile and tablet devices.
-The keyboard is also suitable for Tigirnya and Agew languages such as Awngi, Blin, and Khimtanga.
+The keyboard is also suitable for Tigrinya and Agew languages such as Awngi, Blin, and Khimtanga.

+If you are seeking an Amharic keyboard for a laptop, desktop, or workstation computer, please use [GFF Amharic](https://keyman.com/keyboards/gff_amharic) instead.

 ### Keyboard Initial State
 The keyboard begins in the familiar layout used on English (Latin Alphabet) keyboards: